Editorial Guidelines

 What We Don't Do

-To maintain clinical integrity, we explicitly do not:
+To keep the screening boundary clear, we explicitly do not:

 • Provide medical diagnoses or treatment recommendations